StanFromIreland/stan.ulbrych.org/content/translation-history.md

 I've always liked reflecting on the past, for without it, there would be no present.
-And so, with help from Maciek with milestones that predate me, I compiled a little chart that shows [python-docs-pl](https://github.com/python/python-docs-pl)'s progress since it's beginning, roughly six years ago.
+And so, with help from Maciek with milestones that predate me, I compiled a little chart that shows [python-docs-pl](https://github.com/python/python-docs-pl)'s progress since it's inital commit, roughly six years ago.

 <img src="/translation_progress_en.svg" alt="Translation progress" style="width: 100%; height: auto;" />